 What Exactly Is Mindfulness?

 In some ways mindfulness is incredibly simple.
 It has been defined as awareness of present moment experience with acceptance and kindness.
 The learning of mindfulness often involves a structured practice where one focuses on the breath as an anchor to the present moment, and allows thoughts, feelings, and body sensations to arise, which staying with the breath.
 The mindfulness practitioner also greats what arises with non-judgment, acceptance, and kindness, and allows them to naturally come and go, returning to the breath each time they realize they have wondered off.
 However, though the concept is simple, integrating the power of mindfulness into one’s everyday life can be very subtle and quite challenging.
-This is why learning mindfulness benefits from having a teacher, whether a psychotherapist or meditation instructor.
+This is why learning mindfulness benefits from having a teacher.

 What Does Mindfulness Do?